Language

 555 Timer Calculator

-Calculate frequency, duty cycle, and timing for 555 timer IC circuits in Astable and Monostable modes.
+Calculate frequency, duty cycle, period, and component values for 555 timer IC circuits in astable and monostable modes.

 Forward Calculation (Components → Output)